FOSSEE/sees/latex/handout.rst

 Itemize, Enumerate, and Description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-LaTeX has three different enivronments for producing lists.
+LaTeX has three different environments for producing lists.
 Itemize, Enumerate and Description allow you to produce lists of various types in LaTeX.

 Itemize is used to produce unnumbered lists.
 The bullets of the list can be easily changed to use any character.
 Enumerate environment allows you to produce auto-numbered lists.
-The description environment, allows you to produce a list of definitons.
+The description environment, allows you to produce a list of definitions.
 These environments can be nested within each other, easily.

 ::